RyanQuey/calvin-commentary-converter/chatgpt/original-text/chunks-for-ingestion/Calvin Commentary_Colossians 21-5.md

  "Rejoicing", says he, "And seeing", that is — “Because "I see".”
 For "and" means "for", as is customary among the Latins and Greeks.
 “Go on as you have begun, for I know that hitherto you have pursued the right course, inasmuch as distance of place does not prevent me from beholding you with the eyes of the mind.”

-.
 "Order and steadfastness."
-He mentions two things, in which the perfection of the Church consists.
+He mentions two things, in which the perfection of the Church consists  — "order" among themselves, and "faith" in Christ.
+By the term "order", he means — agreement, no less than duly regulated morals, and entire discipline.
+He commends their "faith", in respect of its constancy and steadfastness, meaning that it is an empty shadow of faith, when the mind wavers and vacillates between different opinions.